 Notifying potential investors during the crowdfunding round that they will be able to sell all or portions of their positions should result in larger capital raises.
 There is value in the ability to take partial or full profits at a convenient time and investors should be pricing this into their investment hypothesis.

 VC and PE firms and angel investors have, for many years, been able to operate from a position of strength.
 They hold the money and have experienced teams that are able to negotiate what they want out of a deal.
 Having the equity of a firm tradable on a secondary market levels the playing field and positions the business with a valuation which is undisputed and can be used by the firm as leverage in a negotiation at a future point.

 5. Staff and shareholder incentivisation

 Furthermore, businesses which allow the transacting of their equity on a secondary market create an incentive for their staff and other shareholders by providing a valuation and a means of converting what is often earned as ‘sweat equity’ into real cash.
 Sweat equity is the non-monetary investment that owners or employees contribute to a business venture.
 Startups and entrepreneurs often use this form of capital to fund their businesses, by compensating their employees with stock rather than cash.

-CrowdX doesn’t run initial capital raises; we simply help create liquidity after the firm has raised capital through an existing crowdfunding site.
-CrowdX thus operates across the crowdfunding industry and prefers to partner with crowdfunding sites instead of competing with them.
-We operate a wholesale market only, meaning that a retail investor can’t trade directly through our platform, but that investor can trade on our platform through their broker.
+CrowdX will soon offer initial raises and secondary raises for growth companies.
+A retail investor can’t trade directly through our platform, but that investor can trade on our platform through their broker.
 If you wish to list your firm, please contact us.